-East Sixth Street is a National Register historic district in Austin, TX with six blocks of turn-of-the-century Victorian commercial buildings.
-It is also the heart of the music scene in the Live Music Capital of the World®.
+Sixth Street is a National Register historic district in Austin, with six blocks of turn-of-the-century Victorian commercial buildings.
+It is also home to a number of rocking venues that contribute to Austin's robust music scene.
 Before the music era began, the area was a melting pot of small businesses, with owners from many cultures – European, Middle Eastern, Asian and more.
-Read on for the must-see sites and museums in this iconic neighborhood:
+Read on for the must-see sites and museums in this iconic neighborhood.

 Historic Sixth Street and the Driskill Hotel.
 C00146, Austin History Center, Austin Public Library.

 Italian immigrant Michael Paggi operated a carriage shop on property he owned at 421 E. Sixth St. (now Pete's Dueling Piano Bar) from 1875 to 1905.
 Former enslaved person E. H. Carrington, followed by son-in-law D. H. Lyons, owned a successful grocery at 522 E. Sixth St. (next to modern day Easy Tiger) from 1873 to the 1940s and both were African American community leaders.
 Starting around 1921, Ben Garza and his brothers owned a meat market in the Randerson-Lundell Building, 701 E. Sixth St., for many years.
 Today, crowds of music lovers and revelers keep the old buildings young.

 The Driskill Hotel